-A key finding of the project is the unfinished nature of discussion on the change from 'development education' to 'global citizenship education' which began with the consultation exercise on Irish Aid's Global Citizenship Education strategy in 2021.
+A key finding of the project is the unfinished nature of discussion on the change from 'development education' to 'global citizenship education' which took place in the Republic of Ireland in 2010.
 Many participants consistently brought up comparisons of the two, with GCE tending to be viewed with less enthusiasm than DE.
 Additionally, we found in discussions a tendency to confuse 'global citizenship' with 'global citizenship education'.
 Participants found it difficult to separate the two, and this may be due to the lack of clarity on the meaning and content of 'global citizenship' and the fact that in some quarters it was felt that the concept was imposed on the sector rather than being adopted freely after adequate deliberation.
 This points to a contradiction at the heart of global citizenship education in that professionals in the sector are being asked to prepare their students for a role whose content is disputed, which does not exist materially, and indeed may never exist.
 More work is, therefore, needed to discuss and debate the concept to help clarify these issues.
 In Northern Ireland on the other hand, while the concept is not used operationally in the sector, participants showed a clear interest in learning more about it and debating these questions further.